ac3charland/BashProfile/README.md

 2. Add the following line at the top of the file, with the path to this repo on your machine filled in
   - `source ~/path/to/this/repo/BashProfile/profile.sh`
 3. Close and restart your terminal and enjoy!

+## Project Structure

+For configuration that is machine-specific or that wouldn't be appropriate to commit, you can create a `local.sh` file which will be gitignored.